Jorge-Diaz757/m1-1024-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - How do you indicate the relative link to a parent directory?
+  // ../
 - How do you indicate the relative link to a child directory?
+  // just adding the folder
 - How do you indicate the relative link to a grand parent directory?
+  // ../../
 - How do you indicate the relative link to the same directory?
+  // just give the name of the file

 ## Notes